simplesalt/main-9bc77/content/speaking_law.md

 This talk explains how to practically estimate the risk that security threats pose to your firm's financial health and goals.

 Also available as a 2-hour workshop; participants will complete a statistical model and walk away with a clear financial picture of their firm's risk from internet crime.

-## Testimonials

-- "Funny and interesting" - Joe Abboud, CEO ____
-- "ok, I guess.
-I was mostly on my phone, but this stuff sounds like work that would cut into my golfing-with-clients time.
-Doesn't my IT guy eliminate all security risk?" - Sarah Fiona Phillips, Owner ____
-- "I was riveted and inspired. " - Jacob Winter, JD
-- "The stars - everything is so clear now.
-I now know what I must do." - Pete Glasser, Construction Attorney
-- "I just wanted to know which doohicky at Best Buy would do the crime-stopping, but this yahoo kept nattering on about process, metrics, and how to handle settlement disbursements." - Jim Dash, partner Carlson and Dash, LLP
-- "better than any other cyber CLE I've seen.
-I loved the ferret story." - Alejandra Escobar, personal injury attorney.